HaTin/Studio3TCrack-1/README.md

    nohup java -cp path(The path copied above must be absolute) t3.dataman.mongodb.app.ad >/dev/null 2>&1 &
    ```
 #### Version Update
+    2019.7.26: 1.
+The data-man-mongodb package that can be directly replaced can be directly copied to the installation directory for replacement, and then the official binary                executable file can be directly provided.
+This package version 2019.3.0
+               2. Problem: custom Settings cannot be saved, but connection information can be saved
+               3. You can use the functions of enterprise edition: click help->license manager to input the anything and then click ok to use the functions of enterprise edition
     2019.6.27: Update starts as a script command, removing code-level control
     studio-3t-start-2019.2.1:Updated the code implementation, using new ideas to adapt to the new version of Studio 3T version 2019.2.1
     Usage: Same as before,No spaces in the path, special characters